nikomin/IBMDataScienceCourse/README.md

-This notebook was made for presentation purposes.
+This repository contains notebooks for review through other students of the course "IBM Data Scientist".